oemof/oemof-solph/README.rst

        source your_env_name/bin/activate

  3. In terminal type: :code:`pip install oemof`
- 4. Install a :ref:`linux_solver_label` if you want to use solph and execute the solph examples (See :ref:`check_installation_label` ) to check if the installation of the solver and oemof was successful
+ 4. Install a solver if you want to use solph and execute the solph examples.
+See the `Installation test` section to check if the installation of the solver and oemof was successful

 Warning: If you have an older version of virtualenv you should update pip :code:`pip install --upgrade pip`.